Gemba/skyscraper/README.md

 $ cd skysource
 $ wget -q -O - https://raw.githubusercontent.com/Gemba/skyscraper/master/update_skyscraper.sh | bash
 ```
 The last command will download and run the latest update script from Github.
+The script installs the latest release of Skyscraper.
 During the installation you might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.

 When the script has completed you are ready to run Skyscraper!